Alternative Names: None

 Pub: Creel Innits good but pricey

 Date: Dec 2008

 Dive Report: Dolphins if your lucky, Seals, Lobsters & Crabs in the rock cracks.
-Wrasse a plenty.
-Hard pebble stone bottom as beach.
+Wrasse aplenty.
+Hard pebble stone bottom at the beach.
 Some sand before the tide corner.
 All in all a nice wee splash.
 I have dived this solo many times in the summer months.
-Early morning is my favorite time followed by a can of cold lager.........
+Early morning is my favourite time followed by a can of cold lager.........
 Get there before the crowds.